Cleanup clause

 A cleanup clause is a contractual provision in a loan agreement which provides that all loans must be repaid within a specified period, after which no further loans will be made available to the debtor for a specified "cleanup" period.

 It may also refer to revolving line of credit.
 A lender may require a cleanup period annually, for example a borrower may have to pay down the balance to zero for 30 days.

+Banking practice

+Cleanup clauses are most commonly associated with short-term working capital facilities and revolving lines of credit.
+Banking guidance describes a clean-up period as a specified period, often around 30 days, during which the borrower is required to pay off the loan balance.
+This requirement is intended to demonstrate that the borrower is not relying on the credit facility as a source of permanent financing.

+U.S. banking supervisory materials also note the importance of assessing whether a borrower’s trade cycle supports a complete payout of seasonal lines of credit.
+In this context, a cleanup requirement helps lenders distinguish between genuinely seasonal borrowing needs and ongoing working capital dependence.